akmiccom/English_grammar_in_use/English.md

     4. Should I open the window?
 No, it's OK.
 I'll do it.
     5. I'm sorry.
 I made a mistake.
     6. Dis you have enough time to do everything you wanted to do?
+14. Pronouns and possessives
+    1. I don't want this book.
+You can have it
+    2. Sue and Kevin are going to the movies.
+Do you want to go with them?
+    3. I know Amy, but I don't know her husband.
+    4. Hawaii is famous for its beaches.
+    5. I didn't have an umbrella, so Emily gave me hers.
+    6. I went to the movies with a friend of mine.
+    7. We had a good vacation.
+We enjoyed ourselves.
+    8. Kate and Nicole are good friends.
+They know each other well.
+    9. Have you met Mr. Black's wife?
+    10. Have you seen my parents' car?
+15. A and the
+    1. I'm going to buy a hat and an umbrella.
+    2. What do you do?
+I'm a dentist.
+    3. I'm going shopping.
+I need a new pair of jeans.
+    4. I like the people here.
+They are very friendly.
+    5. We can't get into the house without a key.
+    6. Where can I get some information about hotels here?
+    7. We enjoyed our vacation.
+The hotel was very nice.
+    8. The table is in the middle of the room.
+    9. What did you have for breakfast.
+    10. I finish work at 5:00 every day.
+    11. I'm tired.
+I'm going to bed.
+    12. We don't eat meat very often.
+    13. Times Square is in New York.
+    14. My friends are staying at the Regent Hotel.

 和訳をお願いします。間違いも指摘してください